datatrigger/datatrigger/content/post/llm_assistant.md

 #### Backend

 On the backend side, I mostly used Claude for boilerplate code, review, and documentation.
 I did try to build the backend from the ground up out of curiosity, but clearly LLMs  cannot handle that level of complexity at the moment.
 At least as far as I can tell.
-With that said, Claude was helpful in organizing DTOs, clarifying GCP-related questions like authentication between services.
+With that said, Claude was helpful in organizing DTOs, clarifying GCP-related questions (e.g. authentication between services) or adding logging.

-I actually tried for real to offload a bigger part of the backend to Claude: testing.
+I actually tried for real to offload a bigger part of the backend to Claude, namely tests.
 I could get a good part done (e.g. standard Mockito tests) but not all the way.
 Claude 4 was not able to set up WireMock properly in order to simulate the LLM server part of the application.

 ## Next steps